castRoberto/PDM_LSE/TempMonitorApp/README.md

 The business logic of this system is governed by the main finite state machine shown in Figure 2.

 <img src="https://raw.githubusercontent.com/castRoberto/PDM_LSE/main/TempMonitorApp/doc/FiniteStatesMachine.png">
-Figure 2: Main Finite State Machine of system
+Figure 2: Main Finite State Machine of system.

 ## Software Architecture